Naman712005/JLU-Orbit/README.md

-# 🚀 FastConnect
+# 🚀 JLU Orbit

 **Social Networking Platform for JLU Engineering Department**

 ## 📖 Overview

-FastConnect is a modern, feature-rich social networking and blogging platform designed specifically for the FAST (Faculty of Applied Sciences & Technology) community at JLU.
+JLU Orbit is a modern, feature-rich social networking and blogging platform designed specifically for the FAST (Faculty of Applied Sciences & Technology) community at JLU.
 It enables students, faculty, and staff to connect, collaborate, share knowledge, and stay updated with department activities.

 ## ✨ Features